-During the War of 1812, when hostile Indians forced a withdrawal to the east, the Fort Osage trading post, which had been located just east of present-day Kansas City, was moved to Arrow Rock, and the Osage Tribe was settled temporarily nearby.
+During the War of 1812, hostile American Indians, allied with Great Britain, forced a withdrawal to the east, and the Fort Osage trading post, which had been located just east of present-day Kansas City, was moved to the Arrow Rock bluff, and the Osage Tribe was settled temporarily nearby.

-In the 1820s, the earliest travelers on what would become the Santa Fe Trail crossed the river on the Arrow Rock ferry and filled their water barrels at the Big Spring before heading west.
-The spring still flows today at the base of the hill behind the Old Tavern.
+In the 1820s, the earliest travelers on what would become the Santa Fe Trail crossed the river on the Arrow Rock ferry.
+Local tradition holds some of the Santa Fe caravans filled their water barrels at the Big Spring before heading west.
+The spring still flows today at the base of the hill behind the J. Huston Tavern.

-In 1829, a town was formally platted on this site under the name of New Philadelphia, but this grandiose designation did not last long, and it is under the old name of Arrow Rock that we know it today.
+In 1829, a town was formally platted on this site under the name of New Philadelphia, but this grandiose designation did not last long, and in 1833, it was changed to Arrow Rock to coincide with the landmark bluff.

-By the middle of the 19th century, Arrow Rock had grown to a small city of more than 1,000 residents.
-But, as river traffic ebbed, and railroads and highways followed other corridors through central Missouri, decline became inevitable.
-Today, only some 80 people are full-time residents, but the streets fill with visitors who come to enjoy the hospitality of this charming bit of old Missouri.
+By the middle of the 19th century, Arrow Rock had grown to a small city of more than 1,000 residents and was described as one of the busiest river ports between Kansas City and St. Louis.
+Following the Civil War, river traffic ebbed, and railroads and highways followed other corridors through central Missouri.
+Today, only some 50 people are full-time residents, but the streets fill with visitors who come to enjoy the hospitality of this charming bit of old Missouri.

-A landmark of hospitality for over a century, the Old Tavern was begun by Joseph Huston in 1834.
-A tour of the handsome brick building reveals its evolution from a simple four-room structure into the more elaborate tavern we see today.
-The Old Tavern continues to offer an interesting dining experience in a period setting.
+A landmark of hospitality for over a century, the J. Huston Tavern was begun by Joseph Huston in 1834.
+As the owners changed, the tavern went through a progression of names such as the Neill House, Arrow Rock Hotel, Scripture House, City Hotel and finally the Old Tavern.
+A tour of the handsome federal-style brick building reveals its evolution from a simple four-room structure into the more elaborate tavern we see today.
+The J. Huston Tavern continues to offer an interesting and unique dining experience in a period setting.

-The Friends of Arrow Rock, founded in 1959, own a number of historic structures in town and cooperate with the Department of Natural Resources to present walking tours of the village.
+The Friends of Arrow Rock, founded in 1959, own a number of historic structures in town and cooperate with Missouri State Parks to present guided tram tours of the village.
 Several special events held throughout the year showcase the history of the town.

-The town also offers many antique shops, bed and breakfasts and the Arrow Rock Lyceum Theater, which presents repertory productions in the summer and fall.
+The town also offers many antique and gift shops, bed and breakfasts, several restaurants in addition to the J. Huston Tavern and the renowned Arrow Rock Lyceum Theater, which presents professional repertory productions in the summer and fall.
 The historic site features a modern campground for a good night's sleep after a day of touring the historic site and town.